galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 [![Edit higher-order-components](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/sweet-cloud-bfx58?fontsize=14&hidenavigation=1&theme=dark)

 This pattern has been used widely by a lot of libraries like Redux, Formik, React-DnD and much others.
 However, since hooks was introduced they started using all the power hooks is giving to leverage the quality of their libraries.
+Don't get me wrong, sometimes this pattern can be very usefull, specially if you need to wrap your component into something else like a Route or some Provider.

 Let's take a look on how the code looks like using higher order components compared using hooks on some of those libraries.

 **Redux**